Effective surjectivity of Galois representations of products of elliptic curves over function fields: Introduction

 \subsection{Acknowledgments}

-We thank Oana Padurariu and Nathan Jones for feedback on earlier drafts of this work, and we thank Ariel Weiss for a conversation that helped us to improve our main result \cref{effective_theorem_introduction_version}; see \cref{non_uniform_remark}.
+We thank Nathan Jones and Oana Padurariu for feedback on earlier drafts of this work, and we thank Ben Bakker and Ariel Weiss for helpful conversations.
+We also express our gratitude to the anonymous referees who helped us to identify issues in prior versions of this work, in particular by pointing out errors in a prior version of \cref{bisep_bound_genus}.